 As a Leader, What Should Information Mean to You?

 There are certain things that certain individuals know and certain things that no one speaks of when discussing management style or leadership qualities.
-No one tells you when you approach a room as a CEO, CFO, CIO, CTO or Chief of your discipline that you are solely responsible to know the value of information presented or what is missing from leadershippresentations.
+No one tells you when you approach a room as a CEO, CFO, CIO, CTO or Chief of your discipline that you are solely responsible to know the value of information presented or what is missing from presentations.
 Most likely, you probably possess some really strong instincts or you would not this successful in your career and especially to the corporate title.
 Over the years you have learned that there are ways to improve and there are ways to answer that predominant question that lies etched within your mind.
 Are they truly answering your question or are they giving you the data as they think you would want it?

 Are you getting a full picture of what is occurring within your company or a biased version of information that is available?
 How can one make the best decision for an organization’s sustainable future with a limited representation of knowledge and corporate dynamics?
 Where does the true data lie?
 How do you know?
 Who is not willing to tell you something that they know will upset the apple cart but is in the company’s overall best interest?
 If the information may be distinctly against something you believe it’s a career risk for your people to have you really listen.